Above, No. 113 at the museum in December 2010. Photo courtesy

 United States Sugar donated No. 113 to the Gold Coast Railroad in 1969.
 At that time, the museum was located in Fort Lauderdale, where No. 113 regularly steamed at weekends.
 After it moved to Miami with the rest of our collection in 1984, it continued to haul short excursions at the museum.
 In 1986 it also headed a one-time special eighteen miles from the Miami Zoo to Homestead and back.
 It was retired in 1992 and, for the next few years, remained on display.

-One of our members then started a restoration project on No. 113, but this was later abandoned.
-The locomotive was cosmetically restored in 2009 but, unfortunately, the front number plate was misplaced during the restoration, and we haven't been able to locate it.
-As No. 113’s pistons are pretty much locked in place because of age and lack of lubrication, we have also removed the main and eccentric rods to allow it to be moved by one of our diesel-electrics.
+One of our members then started a small cosmetic restoration project on No. 113, but later found more help through grants and the museum.
+The locomotive was cosmetically restored in 2009 but, unfortunately, the front number plate was misplaced during the restoration.
+Fortunately, in 2014, while the staff was going through artifacts, we found the original number plate, which now resides on the front of #113.
+As No. 113’s pistons are not lubricated, we have also removed the main and eccentric rods to allow it to be moved by one of our diesel-electrics and prevent damage.

 A view of No. 113 in the museum yard taken in December 2010.